The Army Motors Across America - The Tale of the First Transcontinental Motor Convoy (a road trip)

 While thinking about (pre-planning?) my road trip, I wondered where the idea of a cross-American road trip came from.

-It began as a post-WWI project for the military - imagine, if you will, a bunch of soldiers, fresh from Europe and with nothing to do.
-So the army decided that conquering the roads of America was the perfect project.
+It began as a post-WWII military project.
+Imagine, if you will, a bunch of soldiers fresh from Europe with nothing to do.
+So, the army decided that conquering the roads of America was the perfect project.

-The First Transcontinental Motor Convoy consisted of about 100 vehicles (including a tank!) that left the White House on July 7, 1919 and headed toward the Presidio in San Fransico, California.
+The First Transcontinental Motor Convoy consisted of about 100 vehicles (including a tank!)..
+It left the White House on July 7, 1919, and headed toward the Presidio in San Francisco, California.

 The convoy made it to the outskirts of D.C. before suffering the first of its many mechanical issues.